GrinonBarrett/Taksidos/Core Rules/Creatures/Mercenaries/Archer.md

 -----

 #### Archers of Other Species'
 An archer of a species other than manfolk should have their attributes, size, unarmed attacks, and creature type adjusted appropriately- however infigura, ephemera, beasts, and any species with a feature which includes the word "nature" in it should be excluded as these can complicate things a bit.
-Such a shield bearer still eats, drinks, breathes, etc. as a normal member of that species.
+Such an archer still eats, drinks, breathes, etc. as a normal member of that species.